JohannesWorks/N.I.N.A-setup-script/README.md

 ## How to Use

-1. Clone or download this repository.
+1. Clone or download this repository
-2. Right-click the `install_nina.bat` file and select **"Run as administrator"**.
+2. Start the script
 3. The script will:
    - Download the latest version of N.I.N.A.
    - Download and install the ASCOM platform